Royal Naval Dockyard, Bermuda: Post 1783

 In the decades following American independence, Britain was faced with two threats to its maritime supremacy.
 The first was French, as Napoleon battled Britain for military, political, and economic supremacy in Europe, closing continental ports to British trade.
 He also unleashed a storm of privateers from the French West Indies in an attempt to cripple British trade in the New World.
 The Royal Navy was hard-pressed in Europe, and unable to release adequate forces to counter the menace of the privateers.
 In any case, multi-decked ships-of-the-line were designed to battle each other in slow-moving, opposing lines.
 However many guns they might have to bring to bear, they were not able to run down, or outmanoeuvre the small privateers.

 The second threat was American.
 The first successful English colony in the North America, Jamestown, Virginia, which Bermuda was settled as an extension of, was intended to exploit the abundance of timber on that continent.
 This was at a time when Britain, and much of Europe, had long been stripped almost clear of trees.
 American timber had been one of the enablers of Britain's ascendancy to maritime supremacy, and, by 1776, a significant part of Britain's merchant fleet was made up of American ships.
-Despite their own, brief, naval dispute with Napoleon, the Americans took full advantage of their neutral position in the wars between Britain and France, and the British Government was enraged by what it saw as America's failure to support it in combating a common threat.
+Despite its own, brief, naval dispute with Napoleon, the United States took full advantage of its neutral position in the wars between Britain and France in allowing its merchant fleet to trade with France and the countries under its influence, and the British Government was enraged by what it saw as America's failure to support it in combating a common threat.
 The British Admiralty was also enraged by the practice of American merchant and naval vessels to poach sailors from the Royal Navy at a time when its manpower was stretched to the limit.
 The US also had its own interest in breaking Britain's supremacy on maritime trade, and from the first days of the Republic it has often claimed to champion free trade.